Idaho Archery Elk Hunt

-This hunt is classic run and gun, calling in bulls type of archery elk hunting.
-They also use ambush style hunting as the country can be fairly open and because of pre-scouting they can often set up on predictable movement of the elk.
+Usually you will be hunting the “run and gun” style where you will be covering country and calling to bulls, but they also use ambush style hunting as the country can be fairly open.
+Because of pre-scouting they can often set up on predictable movement of the elk.
 If the rut turns off or it gets hot, they also use tree stands over wallows to increase your odds.
-Get More Information »

 Access into the hunting area for this Idaho archery elk hunting Outfitter is by horseback.
 It is a full on pack-in hunt where you and your party go in deep and stay in for the duration.